professorlive/MEAN-phone/README.md

 MEAN-phone
 ==========

-Contains a MEAN base application to show a list of phone and the phone details both coming from a mongo db instance.
-Node + AngularJS  + MongoDB + Express
+Contains a MEAN stack based application to show a list of phones and the phone detail both coming from a mongo db instance.
+It's inspired to the angular-phonecat tutorial from the AngularJS official page.